WDET-FM: 2007 Programming changes

 On September 15, 2007, WDET added the show "Tell Me More" with Michel Martin from NPR News on weekdays at 1 pm, which replaced "World Have Your Say" from the BBC.
 "Deep River" with Robert Jones moved to Sunday afternoons, and "The Tavis Smiley Show" was added to the weekend line up, on Friday evenings and Sunday mornings.

+2007 to present

+Ann Delisi, who had resigned in March 1995, returned to WDET as a music host in February 2009.
+J Mikel Ellcessor, general manager for four years, resigned in 2013.
+Craig Fahle and Michelle Sbinovich shared the general manager duties, with Sbinovich assuming sole leadership in 2014.
+Detroit Free Press editorialist Stephen Henderson began hosting the station's daily talk show in March 2015.

+Present general manager Mary Zatina assumed leadership on January 2 2020.
+She, with program director Adam Fox, added several hours of local music and talk to the schedule as of February 5 2024.

 Broadcast transmitter

 WDET transmits from a tower at 554 feet (169 meters) in height above average terrain (HAAT) near the intersection of Cass Avenue and Canfield Street near the Wayne State University campus.
 WDET broadcasts with an effective radiated power (ERP) of 48,000 watts, so it is grandfathered at slightly more power than would be permitted today in the Detroit area, for its HAAT.
+According to the FCC, the same antenna height setup if being newly licensed today would only be allotted 39,000 watts.

+A failed air conditioner damaged the transmitter during the summer of 2020.
+The backup transmitter had poor sound quality and a fundraising campaign was begun to replace the equipment.
+The Kresge Foundation helped fund the new transmitter (a Nautel GV30N) which went on the air in October 2021.